-Our proposed expansion of Sandy Lake - Sackville River Regional Park is 1,800 acres of rich ecosystem that stretches between the Hammonds Plains Road and the Sackville River, encompassing the lands and rivers between Sandy, Marsh and Jack Lakes and the Sackville River.
-It has been recognized for nearly five decades, provincially, municipally and locally, and in multiple reports and studies, to be a unique landscape worth protecting.
-Community efforts plus some twists of fate have allowed these lands to remain largely in good condition, and other twists of fate have caused protective processes to fall short.
+Our Coalition proposes expansion of Sandy Lake Park by an additional 1,800 acres of rich ecosystems that stretch between the Hammonds Plains Road and the Sackville River.
+This area encompasses the lands and rivers between Sandy, Marsh and Jack Lakes and the Sackville River.
+It has been recognized for nearly five decades, provincially, municipally and locally, and in multiple reports and studies, as a unique landscape worth protecting.
+Community efforts have allowed these lands and waters to remain largely in good condition, and but twists of fate have caused protective processes to fall short.

 Time is running out... and has been since 1971

 Plans were developed for a larger Sandy Lake Regional Park, but not followed through on.
 Originally proposed as one of the "crown jewel" parks to be created in 1971, planning documents envisioned all of the Sandy Lake area protected along with a section of the Sackville River (see map at right).

 In 2006 the HRM-owned Jack Lake lands together with the Lions Club Beach on Sandy Lake were identified as lands for the Jack Lake Regional Park, which is still to be formally designated.
 Those lands have their own special attributes and should remain protected, but about 1,800 acres of the critical Sandy Lake to Sackville River corridor remain to be protected.
 Citizens have worked since the 1970s to protect this area and to finally achieve a comprehensive Sandy Lake - Sackville River Regional Park.